 Credit toward graduation for any course, or part of a course, will not be granted twice.
 This rule applies to all credit, whether the work is pursued at Jacksonville or at other colleges or universities.
+However, select Jacksonville State University course numbers may be taken more than one time for credit.
+Any course number which may be earned for credit more than one time will be noted in the course description of the University Catalogue along with the maximum number of times the course number may be utilized for credit without being considered a duplication of credit.
 Students who duplicate course work should be aware that all work attempted including duplications will be calculated in the grade point average.
+See Repeat Course Policy on page 33.